 Oxygen bleach naturally releases peroxide and oxygen to tackle tough stains, whiten whites and eliminate odors.
 This concentrated oxygen bleach formula cleans every part of your clothes and linens, leaving no residue behind and bringing a clean, soft and fresh look to your laundry.
 It's safe for whites and colors and is much milder than regular bleach as it doesn't have any chemicals.
 This powder oxygen bleach is multipurpose, safely removing stains and soil from anything washable, and it can be used for general household cleaning.
 You won't have to worry about damage to marine life or your septic system, as this formula is safe for both.
 If you're sensitive to perfumes, fillers, chlorine, or if you have sensitive skin, this is a great option.
 This one comes in a 20.8-ounce bag.

 Many eco-friendly bleach alternatives only offer fragrance-free options, but Molly's Suds has eight scents to choose from, including pure lemon essential oil, eucalyptus, pure lavender essential oil and basil spring.
 The powder formula is paraben-free, fragrance-free, phosphate-free and dye-free.
 There are only plant and earth-derived ingredients in this one, so it's safe to use in your washing machine with no harsh chemicals to worry about.
 It can whiten whites and brighten colors, as well as fight stains and oils on fabrics.
 This multipurpose powder can also be used as a stain remover in toilet bowls, porcelain sinks and bathtubs to naturally remove hard water stains.
-It comes in 41-ounce or 81-ounce bags in 1 or 2-pack options.
+It comes in 41-ounce or 79-ounce bags.

 Any natural bleach alternative that's designed for babies like this Noodle & Boo powder is also a great option for laundry belonging to all age groups, especially those who have skin sensitivities or allergies to fragrances.
 The formula is highly concentrated, so you can get up to 32 washes in.
 It's also multipurpose, giving you the option to safely use it to clean your baby's high chair, car seat, or other items or furniture your baby touches.